devpi/devpi/doc/_replication.rst

   remote master devpi-server instance.
 The real-time replica serves the same indices, packages and documentation that the master provides.

-- user uploads to the replica node a package, documentation, test result or modifies an index and expects the change to be visible at the master and other replicas.
+- user uploads to the replica server a package, documentation, test result or modifies an index and expects the change to be visible at the master and other replicas.
 The replica will proxy such operations to the master and notify the user of a successful change only after the operation